Overview and Description

 - Contusion

-- Dynamic: real time assessment, visualize anatomy with movement and manipulation
+- Dynamic: real-time assessment, visualize anatomy with anatomical manipulation and doppler feature

-- Cannot assess physiological functioning of the nerve
+- Cannot assess the physiological functioning of the nerve

-- Prognosis: cannot distinguish between neurotmetic and neuropraxic lesions
+- Prognosis: cannot distinguish between neurotmesis and neuropraxic lesions

-- MRI – demonstrating promise in both diagnosing and monitoring injury, especially in the surgical setting.
+- MRI – demonstrating promise in diagnosing and monitoring injury, especially in the surgical setting.

 - MR neurography can identify nerve discontinuity of a nerve, but over 50% of high-grade nerve transections have minimal to no gap present.7

 - T2-weighted images are more helpful than T1.
-During injury, nerves become more hyperintense on T2 and, given the chronicity, muscle atrophy may be present and localized edema can be seen.
+During injury, nerves become more hyperintense and larger on T2 and, given the chronicity, muscle atrophy may be present and localized edema can be seen.

 - T2-weighted images can detect axonotmesis and neurotmesis but not neuropraxia.7

-- Axonotmesis – presents as enlarged hyperintensity with loss of fascicular structure, edema
+- Axonotmesis – presents as enlarged hyperintensity with loss of fascicular structure and edema

 - Neurotmesis – terminal neuroma, muscle atrophy, fatty replacement8